Mange? Mites? What’s the difference?

 Every case of mites is different but generally, the symptoms include:

 - Itching, sometimes to the point of self-mutilation

 - Obvious discomfort in the animal

-A tremendous amount of information on each particular type of mange mite can be found throughout this section, in our blog and in our free e-booklet, Managing the Misery of Mange Mites.
+If you’ve made it this far down the page, you’re probably searching for answers on your own.
+Use this site to help narrow down which type your dog might have and what to do about it.
+A tremendous amount of information on each particular type can be found throughout this site, in our blog and in our free e-booklet, Managing the Misery of Mange Mites.
 Download it here.

 Is Mange Contagious?

 Yes and no. Sarcoptic mites are highly contagious.
 Demodectic mites are not.
 Sarcoptic mites are transmitted by casual contact with an infected host such as another dog, wildlife, or even a person.
 Demodectic mites are harmlessly transferred from one dog to another with close contact.
 This is supposed to happen.
 Demodex mites are normal.
 Passing a few from dog to dog is not the problem.
 The strength of the dog’s immune system is the problem.
 As long as the immune system is strong, it controls the mites and no skin disease results.
 If the immune system is somehow out of balance, the dog can’t resist the mites and they overrun the poor dog.
 Therefore, isolation of dogs with demodicosis is unnecessary.

 Both types of mite infestations are progressive and dangerous.
 Permanent recovery does not happen spontaneously except in mild cases of Demodectic mange in puppies.